jdreaver/RxPY-TodoMVC/README.md

   - Double click to edit a todo
   - Hide footer if no todos
   - Have a textbox that marks all todos as complete
-  - Add a delete button for todos.
-Only show it if the mouse is hovered over the todo item.
 - Add tests
 - Make the app less imperative and more reactive.
 There is a lot of callback logic still.